Central: The Original Store

 The bespoke iron vitrines echo traditional lanterns used by Tiang and Samrit to walk into the late hours, as the father-and-son pair worked to build Central’s businesses from this location.
 The vitrines magically embellish the space at night; a symbol of hard-work and dedication.

-The first floor sees Siwilai Café serve coffee and à la mode refreshments to their guests.
-The courtyard, lush and sunlit with plants and rich vegetation, is an architectural feature that connects old-and-new, manifested as a music bar at night designed by the Japanese studio Tripsters, with timeless notes from the custom-made OJAS sound system.
-A place to enjoy coffee by the day and music as dusk falls.
+The first floor houses a bookshop that was one of the first to import English magazines and books into the country; the design preserves its original spirit to this day.
+The courtyard, lush and sunlit with plants and rich vegetation, is an architectural feature that connects old and new, transforming into a music bar, SIWILAI Sound Club, at night – a space designed by the Japanese design studio Tripsters featuring a custom-made OJAS sound system.
+A place to enjoy coffee by day and music as dusk falls.

 The sculpted staircase, bathed by daylight, leads guests to the Retail Library, where the book collection underlines the building’s story and purpose.
 The third and fourth floors are hybrids between exhibition and event spaces, where a large movable display case acts as a divider reiterating Central’s innovative character and versatility.